 Yumeko is portrayed to be a cheerful and charismatic character that continuously grabs the attention of everyone around her.
 She not only befriends people who loathed her before, but she also attracts the entire student body.
 She performs it on her first day of school and nearly every day after.
 In games, she switches her button to a bloodthirsty side that makes her eyes red and scares her opponents.

-While she is usually quite nice, she refrains from being so when she exposes her peers’ cheating.
+While she is usually quite nice, she refrains from being so when she exposes her peers’ rule breaking.
 She can readily identify their methods and tricks to skew the game in their favor after only a few rounds of gambling.
 In doing so, she may openly criticize the other player’s actions, valuing truth over courtesy.

 Check Out: 50 Of The Best Schools in Anime